Steps to Take After a Truck Accident

 - Gather other critical data that can be a factor in causing the collision

 Photograph the Vehicles and Scene

 If you are physically able, snap photographs of the vehicle and scene with your cell phone.
-Scene photos can help document what was there and what was removed from the scene after the accident.
+Scene photos are helpful when it comes to documenting what was there and what was removed from the scene after the accident.
 They can also provide critical evidence.